pesabot/pesabot-docs/docs/publishing/telegram.md

+# Telegram
+Publish your bot on Telegram platform.

-# Creating a new Telegram Bot
+## Creating a new Telegram Bot
 1. Log in [https://telegram.me/botfather](https://telegram.me/botfather) to create a new bot.
 2. Click the Start button in the web interface or type /start
 3. Click on or type /newbot and enter a name